Washington State L&I Claims

 Should You Hire a Lawyer for Workers Compensation Claim?

 Just because you are eligible for workers’ comp does not mean that you are guaranteed the assistance.
 The claims process can be time-consuming and complex, filled with red-tape, paperwork and legal technicalities.
 Without the right tools and resources, navigating the maze of an L&I claim can easily aggravate a stressful situation.
 Emery Reddy has years of experience litigating L&I Claims.
-We are the only law firm that specializes in all three areas of workers’ compensation, employment law, and third party injury claims, and we take the time to analyze your case thoroughly to make sure all possible claims are identified.
+We are the only law firm with extensive experience in workers’ compensation, employment law, and third party injury claims, and we take the time to analyze your case thoroughly to make sure all possible claims are identified.

 FREE Case Analysis